-Often I have seen Power BI users have access to the areas that they shouldn’t.
-In Power BI, you can share a report with a user just for view only, or give them access to view and built, or to Edit.
+I have often seen Power BI users have access to areas they shouldn’t.
+In Power BI, you can share a report with a user just for view only or give them access to view and build or to Edit.
 These are all different levels of access.
-Build access is the one that is often is confused with Edit.
-In this article and video, I’ll explain the difference between these two access levels for Power BI datasets.
+Build access is the one that is often confused with Edit.
+I’ll explain the difference between these two access levels for Power BI datasets in this article and video.

 Build access example